Inubaka: Recurring characters

-Teppei's superior and owner of Woofles chain.
-He prioritizes business over dog welfare, but genuinely loves dogs, and advocates against dog mistreatment.
-He teases Teppei as his little brother and owns an Afghan Hound named Alfred.
-Show recognizes Suguri's bond with dogs after she impresses Alfred, labeling her "interesting."
-Nervous about competition from Wan Kan pet shop, he often brings large dogs like Standard Poodle or Borzoi.
-Show coaches Suguri for a Dog Dancing Competition, showcasing his support for staff development despite his pragmatic approach to business.
+Teppei's superior, and owner of Woofles chain.
+Show Kaneko prioritizes business over dog welfare, but genuinely loves dogs, and advocates against dog mistreatment.
+He treats Teppei as a little brother to be teased, and owns an Afghan Hound named Alfred.
+Show recognizes Suguri's bond with dogs after she impresses Alfred, who labels her "interesting."
+Nervous about competition from Wan Kan pet shop, he often tries to impress by displaying large dogs, like Standard Poodles or Borzois).
+Show coaches Suguri for a Dog Dancing Competition, revealing support for his staff's success and well-being despite an outwardly pragmatic approach to business.